LOO-PIT predictive model checking: Dependence-aware uniformity tests

 Although valid (marginal) tests will produce uniformly distributed $p$-values, $p^{(i)}\sim \Uniform(0,1)$ under the null, they will inherit the dependence induced by the type of dependence structure present among $u_1,\ldots,u_n$, with additional dependency that arises from the ordering (or ranking) transformation in the case of order- and rank-based tests.

-The purpose of proceeding with pointwise uniformity checks over the joint uniformity test is precisely to avoid the need to specify the full null joint distribution of $(u_1,...,u_n)$, which is intractable under dependence.
-Each test is marginally valid by construction.
-This local perspective is meant to be more robust compared to standard tests that would assume independence, provided $p^{(1)},\ldots,p^{(n)}$, are combined in a valid way.
-The next step is to aggregate individual $p$-values, into a single global \textit{p}-value,$\ p^*$, that will serve as the overall evidence against the global null hypothesis.
+The rationale for pointwise uniformity checks, rather than a joint uniformity test, is to avoid specifying the full null joint distribution of $(u_1,\ldots,u_n)$, which is intractable under dependence.
+Each individual test is marginally valid (approximately) by construction.
+The next step is to aggregate individual $p$-values, into a single global $p$-value,$\ p^*$, that will serve as the overall evidence against the global null hypothesis.